LeanKit-Labs/biggulp/README.md

 ```

 ## Mocha
-The coverage tasks will handle setting this up for you.
+Runs specifications via Mocha.

 ### bg.test( [ testGlob ] )
-Specify the test pattern to use after the default/root spec path.
-Default is '**/*.spec.js'.
+Run tests that match `testGlob` - the test pattern to use (relative to the default/root spec path).
+Default is `'**/*.spec.js'`.

 ```js
 gulp.task( 'specs', function() {